Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 Users are assigned a trader score based on their total fees paid and time-averaged open interest:

-traderScore = feesPaid^0.8 * averageoi^0.2
+`traderScore = feesPaid^0.8 * averageoi^0.2`

-Each trader will then earn a pro rata share of the total weekly rewards traderScore / sum(traderScores) * weeklyReward total = yourReward
+Each trader will then earn a pro rata share of the total weekly rewards:

+`traderScore / sum(traderScores) * weeklyReward total = yourReward`

-Traders will be able to claim their $OP token rewards weekly in the same place that $OP rewards from Synthetix are claimable.
+Traders will be able to claim their OP token rewards weekly in the same place that OP rewards from Synthetix are claimable.

 ## Suggested KSL Changes